Some Nothings

 Change Everything After Them

-Note: the title for this project is quoted from Ocean Vuong’s On Earth We’re Briefly Grogeous
+Note: the title for this project is quoted from Ocean Vuong’s On Earth We’re Briefly GoRgeous

 These are the stories of daily life, routines, defined by the examination of the duplexity of water.
 Water is.
 Life and loss.
 Deliverer and destroyer.
 Pleasure and plague.
 Fantasy and fright.